ASIC/FPGA design and implementation

 On-chip interconnection networks

-an early-stage startup in Silicon Valley,
+an early-stage startup in Silicon Valley in 2012,

 right after receiving